bhardwajjitin/BMI/README.md

 # bmi

-A new Flutter project.
+A New Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+A Simple Application using DART and Flutter to calculate the BMI.

 A few resources to get you started if this is your first Flutter project: